tndrd/os-sem3-hw/4-monte-carlo/README.md

 # Implementation

 The implementation consists of two separated modules:
-- The first one involves ThreadPool pattern implementation (see ```ThreadPool/``` directory)
+- The first one involves ThreadPool pattern implementation (see [TnAsync](https://github.com/tndrd/TnAsync) repo)
-- The second one uses ThreadPool to calculate integral sum of given function
+- The second one uses ThreadPool to calculate integral sum of a given function

 # Measurements